"HOW ARE YOU FIXED FOR SOAP?"

 the state militia to force them out if need be.

-Denver's corrupt city officials fortified city hall against attack and called
+enver 's corrupt city officials fortified city hall against attack and

 on Soapy and the underworld to aid in their cause.
 Soapy knew that if the hands of power changed in Denver, he might be forced

 in the upper floors of the center tower.
-He had with him, homemade dynamite "torpedo" bombs,
+He had with him, homemade dynamite "torpedo "

 that were meant to throw down upon advancing troops.
 The lower floors had armed policemen, sheriffs and firemen ready and